Skip to content

 set $cache_misc "${cache_misc}hdr1=$http_header1&hdr2=$http_header2";

 Last but not least, don't forget to use the proxy_cache_methods directive to enable the caching of POST requests.
+Here is the code snippet to add the POST request's body to the cache key:

 HTTP Header Manipulation permalink